San Jose Sharks Logo

 San Jose, California.
 U.S.

-The club owners chose Sharks from more than 5,000 proposed options because the local region has always been famous for its research centers, where sharks were studied.
-True, during the competition, a completely different nickname won – Blades.
-But the leadership felt that it was associated with local gangs, so they decided to replace him with something equally deadly but more neutral.
+The club’s owners chose “Sharks” from more than 5,000 proposed options because the local region has always been famous for its research centers, where sharks were studied.
+However, during the competition, a completely different nickname won – Blades.
+However, the management thought it was associated with local gangs, so they decided to replace it with something equally deadly but more neutral.

 Meaning and History